Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Appendix

 Though the universal utility of our model is not of our focus, we evaluate and benchmark downstream tasks using SUPERB \citep{yang2021superb}.
 First of all, to find the optimal merge threshold, we train a phoneme recognition (PR) model with syllabic embeddings, where the merge threshold is sampled from \([0.3, 0.9]\).
 The regular CTC based approach is not applicable to syllabic granularity, since it requires that the input length must be no shorter than the target length.
-Instead, we adopt RNN-T \citep{graves2012rnnt} which has no restriction on sequence length.
+Instead, we adopt RNN-T \citep{graves2012rnnt} which does not have a restriction on the length of the sequence.
 To keep the model size similar to the PR model in SUPERB, we use a very simple, non-RNN transcriber, which is a Layernorm followed by two linear layers where the GELU activation function is applied to the first linear layer's output.
 The output size of the first layer is set as 768 and set as the vocab size of phonemes, 73, for the second layer.
 The predictor network has a 3 layer LSTM with a hidden size of 1024, 0.1 dropout rate and Layernorm applied.
 The model is trained with the RNN-T implementation in PyTorch, and we use beam size of 5 for decoding.
 The learning rate is set as 0.001 and AdamW is used.
 The model is trained until no improvement is found in validation loss.
-We use LibriSpeech clean subsets (train-clean, dev-clean, and test-clean), which is the dataset used in SUPERB PR task setting.
-As results in Table \ref{app:perdev}, the merge threshold of 0.8 is selected and used throughout the SUPERB evaluation.
+We use LibriSpeech clean subsets (train-clean-100, dev-clean, and test-clean), which are the datasets used in the SUPERB PR task setting.
+For the results in Table \ref{app:perdev}, the merge threshold of 0.8 is selected and used throughout the SUPERB evaluation.
 This number coincides with the threshold we use in the main results as well.
 We use the code provided by S3PRL for the experiment.\footnote{https://github.com/s3prl/s3prl}

 We evaluate 3 versions of \ours.
 We freeze the model following the SUPERB protocol.